AylaNetworks/ayla-documentation/src/devices/ayla-linux-agent/tutorials/adding-a-red-button/index.md

 ### Make and run appd

-Make and run appd according to the instructions in [Building appd](/devices/ayla-linux-agent/tutorials/building-appd/), but don't push the button yet.
+Make and run appd according to the instructions in [Building the Host App](/devices/ayla-linux-agent/tutorials/building-the-host-app/), but don't push the button yet.

 ### Test appd (causing an error)